shashank-ssriva/VagrantImages/README.md

 ```

 To fix it, remove your old installation of vagrant using <code>rm -rf /opt/vagrant</code> & <code>rm -rf /usr/local/bin/vagrant</code> commands.
 Afterwards, install the latest version.
 I have tested it on my current version of 1.8.4.

+### NFS Client Settings : -
+Create any directory (you will put this directory under Location property in XLR conf files.
+Now issue below command to mount the NFS share.
+Ofcourse, change the location to the new directory you just created ;-)

+<code>mount -t nfs 10.10.50.10:/home/shashank/nfs-artifacts /home/shashank/nfs-share/</code>